JoshKeegan/docker-zip/README.md

 # dotnet-build
-A docker image that adds the following additional programs:
+A docker image of the dotnet SDK that adds the following additional programs:
  - make

 ## Usage